ericnjanga/enjanga-components-library/README.md

 # Eric Njanga Portfolio – Component Library

-This is a React component library built for Eric Njanga’s portfolio.
+This is a [React component library](https://www.chromatic.com/library?appId=6856ac512f4faa67a7d9c5c2) built for Eric Njanga’s portfolio.
 The library is designed for **consumption only** — JavaScript and CSS files are minified and optimized for external use.

 > ⚠️ **Important:** This library depends on the [IBM Carbon Design System](https://carbondesignsystem.com/).
-It uses Carbon’s components, patterns, and styles.
-To work correctly, **Carbon must be installed and configured** in the consuming project.
+It leverages Carbon’s components, patterns, and styles.
+To function correctly, **Carbon must be installed and configured** in the consuming project.

 ---